Palo Alto – Slip & Fall

 San Francisco - John Doe v.
 Adult Entertainment Club

 Mr. Doe visited an Adult Entertainment Club where they served him copious amounts of alcohol.
 He became intoxicated.
 Mr. Doe got into an altercation with another patron.
-A club employee, who lacked the requisite training to deal with an unruly patron, jumped on Mr. Doe, causing him a severe leg injury.
+A club employee, who lacked the requisite training to deal with an unruly patron, jumped on Mr. Doe, causing him a serious leg injury.
 Heinrich Law hired a security expert who helped prove the club should be held at least partially responsible for the patron’s injuries, having used excessive force to apprehend him.
-The case settled shortly before trial for solid six figures.
-The names of the parties and the exact settlement sum are confidential.